MEEA’s mission is to unite, support and inspire individuals to be stewards of the natural world.

 Another significant milestone for MEEA was when the governor of Montana proclaimed “Environmental Education Week” in the fall of 1993 when MEEA hosted the North American Association for Environmental Education (NAAEE) at Big Sky.
 Montana has been an NAAEE affiliate since the early 1990’s and suddenly MEEA was placed in the national limelight.
 Educators from across North America came to the Big Sky country and left with a deep appreciation for Montana and our natural treasures.

 In spring 1997, Jane Goodall was our guest at the MEEA annual conference in Billings.
 This was a rare opportunity for Montanans to hear from an internationally respected biologist and inspirational educator.
 She also visited local classrooms and talked with students about her EE program, “Roots and Shoots.”
 Jane Goodall brought record-breaking attendance for the MEEA conference in 1997.
 Other leaders in the field of EE who have been keynote speakers include Joseph Cornell, Robert Michael Pyle, Dr. James C. Halfpenny, Dr. Gerald Lieberman and Dan Chiras.

 A great challenge for MEEA is trying to assist educators across such a large geographic area.
 The discussion over where to hold the annual conference, board meetings, and other events always caused someone a “long drive” to get there.
 MEEA’s 2000 conference was held in Wolf Point, MT, hosted by MEEA board member, Vina Smith, on the Fort Peck Reservation.
 A prize was awarded to an educator from Whitefish, MT for traveling the farthest to attend the conference.
-After many years of moving the annual conference around the state, the Board of Directors has migrated to Helena for our annual rendezvous.
 As we settle into the 21st century MEEA remains a strong voice for formal and nonformal educators across our vast state.